jabamaus/jaba/README.md

 - beef up specification of keyval options
 - introduce TopLevelDefinition?
 - test subtypes, eg opening
-- add flag that controls whether an attribute is exposed to referent
+- add id as a read only attr to all types